Welcome to

 The Government of Canada is offering homeowners a chance to make their homes more energy-efficient through the Canada Greener Homes Grant.
 The program helps Canadians make their homes more comfortable and more affordable to maintain by offering incentives to complete upgrades.
 You may be able to improve your home’s insulation, air-tightness, windows and doors, install a smart thermostat, and more.
 Up to 700,000 grants of up to $5,000 are available, so apply today!

-Enova is happy to support the local environmental charity and social enterprise better known as Reep Green Solutions.
-They offer a variety of services to residents within the Waterloo Region.
+Enova is happy to support Reep Green Solutions, a local environmental charity and social enterprise.
+Reep offers a variety of services.
 You can find out more about their services by visiting their website: reepgreen.ca.

 If you are interested in learning more about how to schedule an appointment with one of their Registered Energy Advisors, please email energy@reepgreen.ca or call 519-744-9799, Extension 1 > 2, to get started.